 Although not required or expected, the Company may settle some options in cash on a limited basis at the discretion of the Company.
+During the year ended December 31, 2022, the Company did not settle any options for cash.
 During the year ended December 31, 2021, the Company had cash settlements for 121,330 shares for a total net cash settlement of options of \$5.5 million that did not increase the outstanding shares of the Company.